Updated on 2/13/2923

 Binge eating disorder is characterized by episodes of eating large quantities of food, often to the point of feeling pain.
 People with binge eating disorder usually grapple with feelings of helplessness, shame, guilt and distress both after a binge and around the pattern of bingeing.
 Sometimes those with binge eating disorder are driven to behaviors like overexercising or purging to “make up” for their binges.

-Binge eating is typically something that is done in secret.
-People with binge eating disorder may refuse to eat around others, or eat smaller portions in the presence of other people, and then binge when they are alone.
+Binge eating is something that is done in secret.
+People with binge eating disorder may decline to eat around others, or eat smaller portions in the presence of other people, and then binge when they are alone.
 In fact, people who live with bingeing may not even be aware of it — until they find “evidence” of a binge, such as food wrappers and empty containers, refrigerators depleted of food or unusual grocery bills on a shared credit card.
-The secrecy of binge eating disorder, and the shame over bingeing that many people experience, can make it difficult to get a diagnosis and find help.
+The secrecy of binge eating disorder, and the shame over bingeing that many people experience, can make it difficult to receive a diagnosis.

 Binge Eating and Restriction

 Something many people with binge eating disorder have in common is a cycling between restrictive dieting and bingeing.
 Unfortunately, many people with binge eating disorder turn to restrictive diets, attempting to “correct” their bingeing and gain control over their relationship with food without realizing that their solution to the “problem” of their bingeing is often the cause.
 People with binge eating disorder often engage in multiple restrictive or fad diets, or cut out entire food groups and then binge in secret.

 The reason for this is the way the brain and body respond to deprivation.
 Bodies need fuel to run.
 When deprived of nutrition through undereating, the brain sends out alarm signals that tell us to eat, eat, eat.
 And people with binge eating disorder can stay stuck in this vicious cycle of famine and feast for years.
 The damage it can do to the body can be extreme, with weight cycling, gastrointestinal disorders like acid reflux, heart problems, anemia and electrolyte abnormalities being common effects of binge eating disorder.